hegde-atri/ros2-docker/README.md

 1. Find out what shell you are using by running the command `echo $SHELL`.
-2. It will be either bash or zsh.
+2. It will likely be bash or zsh, but could be something else.
     1. If you are running `bash` add the next code block to `~/.bashrc`
     2. If you are running `zsh` add the the next code block to `~/.zshrc`